pageza/alchemorsel-v2-backend/README.md

 ## API Documentation

 The API documentation is generated using Swagger/OpenAPI.
+A machine readable specification is located at `api/docs/openapi.yaml`.

-To view the documentation:
+To view the interactive documentation:

 1. Start the server
 2. Visit `http://localhost:8080/swagger`